Law Library Overview

 - The appellate briefs include both the Court of Special Appeals as well as the Court of Appeals briefs.

 - The Laws of Maryland are an often-overlooked resource of legislative intent.
-The purpose of the bill is often found in the pre-amble or section 1 of the acts.
+The purpose of the bill is often found in the pre-amble or section one of the acts.

-Please call to verify the library holds the year(s) you want to search.
+Call to verify the library holds the years you want to search.
 There is a charge for copying material.

 PRE-1976 BILL FILES